norsig/authority/Godeps/_workspace/src/github.com/hashicorp/vault/api/SPEC.md

 The response also contains the initial root token that can be used as authentication in order to initially configure Vault once it is unsealed.
-Just as with the unseal keys, this is the only time Vault is every aware of this token.
+Just as with the unseal keys, this is the only time Vault is ever aware of this token.

 + Request (application/json)